dotnet-presentations/dotNETConf/2021/MainEvent/DigitalSWAG/3D/dotnet-bot/README.md

     Iris Flipper: Move

-        Move the bone 1M to the left-hand side of the character to flip the Eyes.
+        Move the bone 1M to the left-hand side of the character to flip the eyes.
         This bone is a driver and controls a blend shape that acts as a switch.

     Fingers: Rotate